 Erin Doran (assistant professor)

-Jan Friedel (associate professor)
+Jan Friedel (professor)

 Ann Gansemer-Topf (associate professor)

 Rosemary Perez (assistant professor)